Looking to make an impact?

 - Continue to establish nursery & garden expansion.

 As part of OUR ECOVILLAGE’s committed ground team, you will be able to access some of our guest programs and a wide number of OUR courses.
 We are working to create this position as part of the Internship framework for the Global Ecovillage Network.
 We will be piloting how to build in as many different training components of skills for living/working in a cooperative, collective, community lifestyle.
 This is a high-value learning opportunity, and rather than paying for a full Internship with OUR school, we have opened this position up for more as a win-win.
 We will be offered some compensation depending on experience.
 We work together in the village to share tasks and manage all the elements of a large demonstration site and intentional community that hosts lots of incredible learning programs (K-12, Universities/Colleges, building industry, regulatory authorities).
 We aim to be a highly professional that still maintains a creative edge while being as zero waste as possible.
 This is a 6-month role, but this could potentially turn into a longer position if Canadian and depending on your fit in the role/village as we will be shortlisting for a business partner.

-*There is also a potential opportunity for those who qualify under the ‘unemployment reachback’ framework of EI to apply for a paid position with OUR Education Team – please contact us at firstname.lastname@example.org for further information on this related potential contract.
+*There is also a potential opportunity for those who qualify under the ‘unemployment reachback’ framework of EI to apply for a paid position with OUR Education Team – please CONTACT US for further information on this related potential contract.